Joao-Nogueira-gh/recollect/README.md

 $ ./start.sh
 ```

 For development and testing the same is ran, to have the DB and Admin containers running and then testing can be done normally.
-Change.
+Change

 ## Unit Tests
 ```bash